RamonGal/Distributed-Systems/README.md

 ![alt text](https://github.com/RamonGal/Distributed-Systems/blob/main/DAT.png?raw=true)![alt text](https://github.com/RamonGal/Distributed-Systems/blob/main/DAT.png?raw=true)

-The rest of the documentation can be found on the github actions hosted
+The rest of the documentation can be found on the documentation.html that when you clone the repo.